ane/ebi/README.md

 In Go, it is idiomatic to aim for interface composition.
 The `Gophers` boundary above is composed of two distinct interfaces.
 This allows for extensibility.

 Though similar to multiple inheritance, Go interfaces allow for decomposition.
 In Java you could define a class `FinderCreator implements Finder, Creator` but you **cannot decompose them**.
-This means that in Go, it is entirely valid to accept a `Creator` interface as a parameter yet pass a `FinderCreatorRemoverUpdater` and so on.
+This means that in Go, it is entirely valid to define a function `func Foo(c Creator)` yet pass a `FinderCreatorRemoverUpdater` to it as a parameter.
+In Java or its family you can't decompose multiple inheriting classes or interfaces into their constituent interfaces.

 The takeaway points of boundary design are these:

-1. **Make loose coupling easy.** Define abstract interfaces that are easy to implement.
+1. Make loose coupling easy by define abstract interfaces that are easy to implement.
-2. **Decompose if you can.** If your interfaces are too big, think about splitting them into modular parts.
+2. Decompose if you can if your interfaces are too big, think about splitting them into modular parts.
-3. **Boundaries are synchronous**.
-Calling boundaries asynchronously is easy.
+3. Make boundaries synchronous.
+Calling them asynchronously in the API layer is easy.
 Make them mappings from requests to responses.

 ### Request models

 Once the boundaries are complete, then we can move to the request and response models.
+These are implemented with simple structures that contain no validation logic.
+They are simply information vectors.

-In our example, the response and request models live in `responses/gophesr.go` and `requests/gophers.go`.
+In our example, the response and request models live in `responses/gophers.go` and `requests/gophers.go`.

 ```Go
 package requests